Images, video and audio from this Web site are provided without login for the purpose of editorial use only.

 He joined Ford in December 2000 as plant manager of the Van Dyke Transmission Plant in Sterling Heights, Michigan.

 Prior to joining Ford, Hinrichs was a partner and senior vice president of Ryan Enterprises Group, a manufacturing investment group in Chicago.
 Early in his career, Hinrichs spent 10 years at General Motors in various positions in engineering and manufacturing, including plant manager.

 Hinrichs was named the 2013 Fortune Magazine Reader’s Choice winner as Businessperson of the Year for the automotive industry.
 Hinrichs was also named one of the 10 inaugural winners of the Shanghai Pudong Business Person of the Year award in 2013 in recognition of his leadership in growing Ford’s business in China.
 He was the recipient of the 2008 Shien-Ming Wu Manufacturing Leadership Award, which recognizes manufacturing leaders for their visionary and strategic thinking, courage and impact on the manufacturing industry.
 Hinrichs was also named to Automotive News’ 2007 All-Stars for Manufacturing.
 He was recognized for leading Ford’s North American manufacturing team to help boost vehicle quality and improve plant productivity.

-He is chairman of the National Minority Supplier Development Council and a member of the Board of Trustees of the University of Dayton.
+Hinrichs is a member of the Board of Trustees of the University of Dayton.
+He was chairman of the National Minority Supplier Development Council from 2016 to 2019.
 Hinrichs also was a member of the Board of the Directors of the U.S.-China Business Council from 2010 through 2013.
+He currently serves at Campaign Chair for the United Way of Southeast Michigan.